EMV Chip Cards Are Slow To Reach Gas Pumps

 Financial Technology

-In the U.S., are the most popular method of , so it&;s not surprising that many fintechs are trying to enter the debit card market.
-For focused on P2P payments such as PayPal, Venmo (owned by PayPal), Square, and savings apps like Acorns or Money Lion, the leap into the debit card business is easier, [&;]
+In the U.S., #debit #cards are the most popular method of #payment, so it’s not surprising that many fintechs are trying to enter the debit card market.
+For #companies focused on P2P payments such as PayPal, Venmo (owned by PayPal), Square, and savings apps like Acorns or Money Lion, the leap into the debit card business is easier, […]

 Bank Innovation